Cardinal utility: Measurability

 A utility function is considered to be measurable, if the strength of preference or intensity of liking of a good or service is determined with precision by the use of some objective criteria.
 For example, suppose that eating an apple gives to a person exactly half the pleasure of that of eating an orange.
 This would be a measurable utility if and only if the test employed for its direct measurement is based on an objective criterion that could let any external observer repeat the results accurately.
 One hypothetical way to achieve this would be by the use of a hedonometer, which was the instrument suggested by Edgeworth to be capable of registering the height of pleasure experienced by people, diverging according to a law of errors.

+Carl Menger and his disciple Eugene Bohm Bawerk proposed to measure value using relative arithmetic proporitions between goods, so the unit of measure changes for each act of measurement.
+It is cardinal as of a cow is three times more valuable than a horse, but subjective and not constant for each different act of measurement.

 Before the 1930s, the measurability of utility functions was erroneously labeled as cardinality by economists.
 A different meaning of cardinality was used by economists who followed the formulation of Hicks-Allen, where two cardinal utility functions are considered the same if they preserve preference orderings uniquely up to positive affine transformations.
 Around the end of the 1940s, some economists even rushed to argue that von Neumann–Morgenstern axiomatization of expected utility had resurrected measurability.

 The confusion between cardinality and measurability was not to be solved until the works of Armen Alchian, William Baumol, and John Chipman.
 The title of Baumol's paper, "The cardinal utility which is ordinal", expressed well the semantic mess of the literature at the time.